UAF Department Chair Policy

 2. Maintain fiscal control of departmental budgets.

-3. Ensure upkeep of equipment and facilitie4s assigned to the department
+3. Ensure upkeep of equipment and facilities assigned to the department

 III.
 ELECTION AND TERMS OF SERVICE OF THE DEPARTMENT CHAIR